Pause, Resume, or Terminate a Cluster

 Warning

 Terminating a cluster also deletes any backup snapshots for that cluster.
 See Snapshot Schedule.
-If you terminate a cluster with associated tags that don't apply to any other database deployment, Atlas deletes the tags.
+If you terminate a cluster with associated tags that don't apply to any other cluster, Atlas deletes the tags.
 You can't restore these deleted tags.

 Terminate a Local Deployment with the Atlas CLI